jerdog/high-performing-eng-teams-hugorevealjs/content/cdMiniSummit23/30-min/_index.md

 ##### Benchmark: 5-10mins

 {{% note %}}
 Among the workflows observed in the dataset, 50% completed in 3.3 minutes or less; 25% of workflows completed in under a minute; 75% completing in under 9.
-The avg duration was approx 11 minutes, reflecting the influence of longer-running workflows in the 95th percentile requiring 27 minutes or more to complete.
+The 95th percentile at approx 11min reflects a lot of longer-running workflows taking 27 minutes or more to complete.
 {{% /note %}}

 ---